Major in Public Health

-- Develop thorough understanding of the socioeconomic, behavioral, biological, environmental and other factors that impact human health and contribute to disparities in the U.S. and around the world.
+- Explore complex socioeconomic, behavioral, environmental and organizational factors that impact health and contribute to disparities in the U.S. and around the world.

-- Understand and interpret concepts of legal, ethical, economic and regulatory dimensions of healthcare and public health policy and the roles, influences and responsibilities of the different agencies and branches of government.
+- Examine and interpret the legal, ethical, economic and regulatory dimensions of healthcare and public-health policy and their implications in government.